New Data Confirm the Urgency of Addressing the Expiration of the GSE Patch

 Table 1 shows that as DTIs increase, the proportion of white borrowers decreases, and the proportion of all other minority borrowers increases.

-For example, 3.5 percent of the 43-DTI-or-under loans are made to African Americans, versus 4.5 percent of the over-43 DTI loans, suggesting African Americans are 29.0 percent more likely to have an over-43 DTI loan than an under-43 DTI loan.
-Similarly, 43-and-under DTI loans to Hispanics are 6.4 percent of the total, versus 8.9 percent for loans over 43 DTI, suggesting Hispanics are 38 percent more likely to have a high DTI loan.
-We looked at results for purchase and refinance loans broken down separately (not shown), and the results were consistent: minority borrowers are overrepresented in the higher DTI buckets.
+For example, 3.5 percent of the 43-DTI-or-under loans are made to African Americans, versus 4.5 percent of the over-43 DTI loans, suggesting African Americans are 29.0 percent more likely to have an over-43 DTI loan than an under-43 DTI loan than all GSE borrowers.
+Similarly, 43-and-under DTI loans to Hispanics are 6.4 percent of the total, versus 8.9 percent for loans over 43 DTI, suggesting Hispanics are 38 percent more likely to have a high DTI loan than all GSE borrowers.* We looked at results for purchase and refinance loans broken down separately (not shown), and the results were consistent: minority borrowers are overrepresented in the higher DTI buckets.

 Table 2 shows that as DTIs increase, the income of the borrowers decreases.
 Specifically, the income of borrowers with DTIs over 43 is 10 to 15 percent lower than the income of borrowers with DTIs less than or equal to 43 DTI.
 This is true for all races and ethnicities.

 The median income of non-Hispanic whites with a DTI at or below 43 was $92,000, compared with $79,000 for those with DTIs over 43.
 Similarly for African Americans, those with higher DTIs have a median income of $80,000, compared with $75,000 for lower DTI borrowers, and for Hispanic borrowers, the difference is $72,000, compared with $67,000 respectively.